benhsz/parless/README.md

 * No significant indentation
 * No syntax changes of any kind

-That means the programmer will type just as many opening and closing parentheses as before.
+That means the programmer will type just as many parentheses as before.
 It should therefore be __compatible with all existing Lisp code__.

 The plugin aims to make working with Lisp code more pleasant by having the editor variously visualize parentheses as:

 1. Whitespace
-2. Padding characters
+2. 'Padding' characters
-3. Unfinished expression characters
+3. 'Imbalanced parenthesis' characters

 For instance, this code: